ajeetblog/blog/_wip/2019-07-08-devopsattitude.md

-DevOps is not meant to fail until Process and Product backed by People with the right attitude and continuous improvement..
+DevOps is not meant to fail until Process and Product backed by People with the right attitude and continuous improvement by continuous learning.
+It's not much important how you have started your journey but how consistently you improve.